Back to Tobes' Audio Page

 All power cords have been made a similar length to help maintain a star earthing scheme.

-The room size had to fit basic design
+had to fit basic design

 constraints - odd shapes would be difficult to analyse and expensive,